 Repeat prescriptions are normally for patients with long-term conditions who receive regular treatment.
 Your doctor (or nurse practitioner) will decide who can have a repeat prescription.

-In person by calling into the surgery.
-Post your request in the green box situated at the front of the building on Raglan Road
+- bring the paper form to the surgery.
+Post your request in the green box situated at the front of the building on Raglan Road.

 Wherever possible please give the exact drug names when ordering.
 You will find this on the packaging which you medication comes in.